How getting pregnant birthed a podcast

 My husband and I dealt with the stresses very differently.
 I told my family, he didn’t tell his.
 I told my best friend, my husband didn’t.
 He felt he only had me to talk to because men can find it hard to talk at the best of times, but this was one of our worst times.
 Once we knew the path we were on, we worked through it together.
 But it was hard.
 Our relationship suffered from the shock of it all and we didn’t ask for any help.
 Now I know we should have.
 Luckily we have both now sought external support and are so proud of our special family of three.

 EMPOWERMENT: Once pregnant, I knew I wanted to do more with my experience than just go through it.
-I was already podcasting and knew this conversation could really be brought to life, so I created this podcast to share, to explain, to connect and to encourage more of what was then a difficult and taboo conversation for many.
+Having spent my career working in radio, I knew the power of audio and I was already podcasting ( in 2014 ) Despite having to explain what a podcast was I knew this conversation could really be brought to life, so I created this podcast to share, to explain, to connect and to encourage more of what was then a difficult and taboo conversation for many.
 I also wanted to make sure that men were heard more.
 My husband often felt that his viewpoint wasn’t important during our consultations, and I’ve heard many men echo this sentiment, so I’ve been on a mission to give male fertility a voice.
 You can hear previous episodes here.

-Kate is passionate about educating women about their menstrual cycles and natural fertility, and how to manage conditions such as PCOS and Endometriosis.
-She is a huge advocate for empowering you to push for answers on your journey and loves research papers.
-Kate will always want to see the evidence which I love, as you can find yourself down rabbit holes when researching fertility.
-Together we re-organised the podcast starting from where we thought your journey might have started and we followed all routes to parenthood, giving you as much useful content as possible as having our resident fertility expert Dr James Nicopollus answering your questions in our ‘Ask the Expert’ weekly feature.
-It was brilliant working together.
+Kate always wanted to see the evidence which I loved, as you can find yourself down rabbit holes when researching fertility.
+Together we re-organised the podcast starting from where we thought your journey might have started and we followed all routes to parenthood, giving you as much useful content as possible.
+Our archive has resident fertility expert Dr James Nicopollus answering your questions in our ‘Ask the Expert’ feature and he is one of numerous experts sharing their wisdom into your earholes.
+In 2022, Kate took hold of the mic, flying solo until December 2024 with more patients’ stories as well as her expert insight, so do listen back to our feed to benefit from our range of conversations

 FERTILITY MATTERS AT WORK